https://www.deakin.edu.au/__data/assets/image/0006/2511690/36704_bachelor-of-artificial-intelligence-honours_hero.jpg

 Course structure

-To qualify for the award of Bachelor of Artificial Intelligence (Honours) students must complete 32 credit points comprising:
+To qualify for the award of Bachelor of Artificial Intelligence (Honours) students must pass 32 credit points comprising:

 • SIT010 Safety Induction Program (0-credit point compulsory unit)